devgru/lay-lay/packages/datalayer/docs/components/Offset.md

-# MarginG
+# Offset

-Renders `g` element, translated by specified props.
+Renders `g` element, offset as specified in props.

 ## Children